|WYSIWYG Welsh Terriers

 you no longer wish to be on the waiting list, please let us know.

 WHILE YOU ARE WAITING

 We do not breed often.
-You could wait a year or more for a litter to be born.
-From experience,
+Your wait could possibly be as long as three years for a litter to be

 Therefore, we encourage you to keep looking at other possible sources for your new puppy.